PietroCiaccio/ExchangeMigration/README.md

 <br>
 It will also add the X500 with the legacyExchangeDN of the target mail enabled object on the source mailbox enabled object. <br>
 <br>
-Running the above in the target Exchange Organization against all mailbox enabled source objects will prepare the target Exchange Organization, including GAL (Global Address List) Synchronization, for migration.<br>
+Running the above in the target ExchOrg (Exchange Organization) against all mailbox enabled source objects will prepare the target ExchOrg, including GAL (Global Address List) Synchronization, for migration.<br>
 <br>
-Running New-MoveRequest in the EMS (Exchange Management Shell) against a mailbox in the target Exchange Organization will migrate the mailbox and convert the source type to mail user.
+Running New-MoveRequest in the EMS (Exchange Management Shell) against a mailbox in the target ExchOrg will migrate the mailbox and convert the source type to mail user.
 New-MoveRequest will also perform other migration tasks, such as full access permissions on the target mailbox.<br>
 <br>
 For full details on Prepare-MoveRequest please refer to Microsoft online documentation.<br>
 <br>